SanneHoeken/evaluation_with_explanation/README.md

 - **/code**: contains all code of this project
 - **/data**: contains data used for project illustration
-- **/models**: containing placeholders for models used in this project
+- **/models**: containing placeholders for models used in the project illustration

 ## Using the main programs